denten-books/plain-text/0-chapter.md

 quantification over indeterminate, anti-positivist forces of the humanities.
 The historical links between computation and the military industrial complex cannot be denied.
 But the links are contingent rather than necessary connections.
+EXPAND THIS MORE ON HOW THIS PROJECT ANSWERS DETERMINISM.
 In moving towards a notion of critical computing, we are able to draw on a multiplicity of historical practices that suggest an alternative mode of engagement with the computational environment, one in which literature has plenty to say.

-### Boundaries
+To see as literary IS to see the human.

+## Why the fuck is this literature.

+The challenge of writing and reading such a book lies in its inherently trans-disciplinary subject matter.
+Reflecting on the development of Morse Code in 1949 in the *Proceedings of the American Philosophical Society*, Frank Halstead notes the ambiguity from inception "it is hard to say to what particular field of the arts or sciences that signal code development pertains."
+"It is a matter somewhat related to the general art of cryptology, yet it is not wholly divorced from electrical engineering nor from general philology" [@halstead_genesis_1949, 456].
+As if to echo this assessment, research for *Plain Text* led me to primary sources from archives that range from the proceedings of the Association for Computing Machinery (ACM), to the United States Patent and Trademark Office, to early Soviet publishing houses that heralded the advance of formalism, to studies on animal communication behavior, theater, semiotics, and, of course, to foundational texts in the philosophy of aesthetics and literary theory.

+Why is this literature? >>>>Unpacking the metaphor.<<< Grammatically what to what?
+More literary stuff.
+Shklov and Bakhtin.
+Strange eyes.

 Why do we call some software an "application"?
 Not until the 1960s did the coinage "software application" enter the English language.[^ln2-app] Before